PlainXML

 • The .net.xml file which is loaded into the simulation.
 This contains lots of generated information such as structures within an intersection and right-of-way logic.

 netconvert can convert freely and without information loss between these two formats.
 Only the plain-xml format is meant to be edited by the users.
-In contrast, the .net.xml format has lots of subtle inter-dependencies between it's elements and should never be edited by hand.
+In contrast, the .net.xml format has lots of subtle inter-dependencies between its elements and should never be edited by hand.
 The plain-xml format is described below.

 It is possible to loaded a net.xml file along with plain-xml patch files into netconvert to modify some aspects of an existing network.